DubzVX/python/Tutorial/Readme.md

 # Python

 This tutorial is for beginner in python.
-</br>You will see how to use socket and how to collect information on web page with the librairy requests.
+</br>You will see how to use socket and how to collect information on web page with the library requests.